 - Tibial plateau: compressive fractures of the articular surface, typically from extreme force such as fall from a height or being hit by a vehicle, although in patients with osteoporosis minimal force may be needed.

 - Segond's fracture: this is an avulsion fracture of the lateral tibial condyle immediately beyond the articular surface with the knee.
 Although not directly a part of the knee joint, it occurs in association with tears of the anterior cruciate ligament (ACL), medial meniscus and lateral capsular ligament, and is thus included here.

 Knee fracture can result in neurovascular compromise or compartment syndrome.
 Soft tissue infection or osteomyelitis may occur with open fractures.
 Other complications include non-union, delayed union, osteoarthritis, avascular necrosis, fat embolism, and thrombophlebitis.
-See also separate article Complications from Fractures.
+See also the separate Complications from Fractures article.